VarunOjha/json_schema_validation/readme.md

 }
 ```

-Since, the required fields phone,email are missing, obviously the JSON cannot be processed.
+Since, the required fields **phone,email,password** are missing, obviously the JSON cannot be processed.

 Desirable HTTP response for this request is: